The Burnaby Blues and Roots Festival is a Vancouver music festival that takes place on the lawns of Deer Lake Park in August.

 If the festival returns in 2021, the band lineup will likely be comparable to previous years, although exact dates and details are to be confirmed.

 About the Festival

-As the 2020 schedule has not been released, the schedule for the Burnaby Blues and Roots Festival in 2019 is listed below for comparing.
+To give an idea of what to expect at future events, the schedule for the Burnaby Blues and Roots Festival in 2019 is listed below.
 (Note: times and performer details are subject to change.)

 - 1:00 to 1:45 pm – Speed Control: a Rock-n-Roll band from the Yukon.